Just Take Action

-I’ll share how I became a cash flow coach, how it’s a part of my family, why I keep going, and why I want to keep growing for my entire life.
+I’ll share how I, Rachel Marshall, became a cash flow coach, how it’s a part of my family, why I keep going, and why I want to keep growing for my entire life.
 More importantly, I’ll tell you about the mindset breakthroughs along the way.

 I’ll tell you about the ugly mistakes I made during the process.
 I hope to encourage you not to give up.
 I hope to show you that there are lessons on the other side that are worth every gut-wrenching tear.

 And I’ll show you how consistently taking action, no matter how imperfect, has been the secret to growth, confidence, and progress.

 I hope to give you the permission to think differently and grow along with like-minded entrepreneurs.

 - My Core Strengths Illuminated By an Eclectic History

 - The Silly Idea That Got Us Started

 - Personal Financial Failures and the Lessons We Learned as a Result